premrume/speakeasy/README.md

 * This is a POC, not a prototype
 * There are too many moving parts "services" for this to be a "desktop" (disconnected) application
 * Root cause of the "too many moving parts" is the requirement to use Tensorflow Serving and NIFI
-* Before going to V0.4 - consider the persona - is this desktop or enterprise solution?
+* Before going to prototype - consider the persona - is this desktop or enterprise solution?
 Need feedback.

 ## Notes about NIFI:  (TODO)
 * The current Nifi version is not mongodb-production-ready, I have patches and workarounds because of this... it very time consuming...